 Q: What if I have additional questions?

 A: You may call or email anytime.
-The Skadden Foundation is committed to the complete transparency of the application process.
+The Skadden Foundation is committed to the transparency of the application process.

 The Fellowship and Beyond

-Q: When do successful applicants start their fellowship?
+Q: When do successful applicants start their Fellowship?

-Q: What additional support is available after the conclusion of the fellowship?
+Q: What additional support is available after the conclusion of the Fellowship?

 Q: What reporting is required in connection with the Fellowship?